SiaFoundation/siad/doc/api/index.html.md

 If async is true, the http request will be non blocking.
 Can't be used with httpresp.

-**disablediskfetch** | boolean
+**disablelocalfetch** | boolean
-If disablediskfetch is true, downloads won't be served from disk even if the file is available locally.
+If disablelocalfetch is true, downloads won't be served from disk even if the file is available locally.

 **length** | bytes